Ball culture: Competition

-To compete against each other, Houses walk a plethora of categories at a given ball.
+To compete against each other, Houses walk in a plethora of categories at a given ball.
 Participants dress according to the guidelines of the category in which they are competing.
-These guidelines are created by the promoters of a Ball and may/may not adhere to an overall theme for the Ball.
-Regardless, participants are expected to display appropriate adherence to the rules of a category.
+The promoters of a ball create these guidelines and may/may not adhere to an overall theme for the ball.
+Regardless, participants are expected to adhere appropriately to the rules of a category.
 Balls range in scale from "mini balls" (typically characterized by a small selection of categories, few people walking, and a runtime of 1 to 2 hours) to mainstream events (characterized by the presence of most, if not all, categories in Ballroom, a significant number of participants for each category, and a runtime exceeding 4 hours with the largest of Balls capping at 8 hours).

 Influences

 New York's ballroom culture has had a highly significant cultural impact from the 1980s to the present day.

 Fashion

 Ball culture has influenced "the über-puffed-up peacock sexuality" of contemporary mainstream hip hop.
 A professor at New York University said about gay black culture that "today's queer mania for ghetto fabulousness and bling masks its elemental but silent relationship to even more queer impulses toward fabulousness in the 1980s."